 Many times we tuck the wings under, but sometimes we leave them the way they are.
 You can tuck the tips of the wings under the body, but it's completely optional - they get a crispier skin if they are not tucked.

-I recommend that you leave the legs tied together when cooking.
-You can use the piece that comes on the legs or you can use kitchen twine if your turkey did not come with the legs together.
+I recommend that you leave the legs tied together when cooking, but you do not have to in order to have a delicious roast lemon rosemary roast turkey.
+If your turkey comes with a piece that holds the legs together, you can use that or you can use kitchen twine if your turkey did not come with the legs together.

 Half of the butter gets melted and is part of the seasoning mix, the other half needs to be cut into thin slices to be placed under the skin.